-In his other life, he is a civil legal aid litigator representing working-class victims of domestic violence.
-He previously worked on AI safety at the UN, taught at a refugee camp in the Beqaa Valley, and worked in nonprofits serving houseless and sex worker communities.
+In his other life, he is a civil legal aid litigator largely representing working-class victims of domestic violence.
+He previously worked on AI safety at the UN.
 He holds a BA in Law from Cambridge, where he graduated with Double First Class Honours and topped his year in Labour Law, winning the Orlando Bridgman Prize, Bundy Scholarship, Chooiseng Lim Scholarship, Archie Leslie Travel Scholarship, and the Arthur Sale Poetry Prize.

 Photographer: Crispian Chan